You bring remarkable people together. But are the connections turning into coordination — or just conversations?

 Communities already engaging with this research

-The research has been shared across governance, identity, regenerative, and technical communities — each finding different insights relevant to their work.
+The research has been shared across governance, regenerative, and civic innovation communities — each finding different insights relevant to their work.

 Featured